ajtran303/ajtran303/README.md

 I thrive at the intersection of science, art, and humanities!

-Right now I host Gothic-themed coding workshops and teach kids how to code.

 [Read about my professional background on LinkedIn](https://www.linkedin.com/in/ajtran-dev/)

 ### I am looking for a new job